OneUIProject/OneUI-Design-Library/README.md

 - [BlackMesa123](https://github.com/BlackMesa123) for a lot of OneUI stuff, more compatibility and his experience.
 - [TenSeventy7](https://github.com/TenSeventy7) for some stuff and help.
 - [leonbcode](https://github.com/leonbcode) for github actions, so this library is always up-to-date.
-- [AlirezaIvaz](https://github.com/AlirezaIvaz) for translation correction (Persian) and issue reporting.
-- [nfauv2001](https://github.com/nfauv2001) for helping me out with my english.
+- All the [Contributors](https://github.com/Yanndroid/OneUI-Design-Library/graphs/contributors) and Issue Reporters.